readthedocs/readthedocs.org/docs/intro/getting-started-with-sphinx.rst

    extensions = ['myst_parser']

-You can now continue writing your docs in `.md` files and it will work with Sphinx.
+You can now continue writing your docs in ``.md`` files and it will work with Sphinx.
-Read the `Getting started with MyST in Sphinx`_ for additional instruction.
+Read the `Getting started with MyST in Sphinx`_ docs for additional instructions.

 .. _Getting started with MyST in Sphinx: https://myst-parser.readthedocs.io/en/latest/sphinx/intro.html
 .. _Markdown using MyST: https://myst-parser.readthedocs.io/en/latest/using/intro.html